levithatcher/hugo-blog/content/about.md

 Levi did his graduate work at the University of Utah, studying atmospheric predictability in the context of hurricane development.

-Now at Health Catalyst, Levi leads the company’s machine learning efforts and founded [healthcare.ai](http://healthcare.ai), the first open-source machine learning project focused on healthcare outcomes.
+At Health Catalyst, Levi led the company’s machine learning efforts, built the team of five data scientists, and founded [healthcare.ai](http://healthcare.ai), the first open-source machine learning software for healthcare.

-He and his group of four data scientists are now integrating healthcare.ai into [Health Catalyst’s](http://healthcatalyst.com/) core products and working to make healthcare.ai the international center of collaboration for healthcare machine learning.
+As of August 2018, Levi is excited for his move to Pluralsight in SLC, where he'll be focusing on product experiments and ML.